JFly2/Yapper/README.md

 POST /api/messages
 ```

-Saves a message through the REST API.
+Saves a message through the REST API only if the authenticated user is a member of that room.
 Messages are normally sent through WebSocket.

 #### Verify authentication